Battle

 Some attacks may stun or cut the player.
 These can either be spells or breath attacks (sound, water balls) or from melee.
 A stunned character receives a penalty to hit and is much more likely to fail a spell or activation.
 If a character gets very stunned, they may be knocked out and at the mercy of the enemies.
 A cut character will slowly lose life until healed either by potions, spells or natural regeneration.
 Both stunning and cut status are displayed at the bottom of the screen.
 There are resistances available to chaos, disenchantment, confusion, nexus, sound, shards, light and darkness: all of these will reduce the damage and prevent side-effects other than physical damage.
 With these resistances, as with nether resistance, damage is a random fraction between 1/2 and 2/3.

 It should be noted that not all of these are actually vital to completing the game: indeed, of the above list, only fire, cold, acid, lightning, poison and confusion resists are regarded as truly vital, with blindness, chaos and nether the next most desirable.
 Some attack forms are not resistible, but thankfully these are rare: resist shards will prevent all other magical attacks which cut (namely ice bolts), and confusion resistance will prevent confusion by a water bolt or ball, but there is no resistance to the physical damage caused by these following attacks: inertia, force, gravity, plasma, time, ice, water, mana.
-There is no resistance to any of the side-effects of a time attack, or indeed to anything but the stunning
+There is no resistance to any of the side-effects of a time attack, or indeed to anything but the stunning effects of a gravity attack.

 Monster’s status bar

 In bottom left corner you could see HP bar of a monster.
-Some of it’s values (not everything implemented yet):
+Some of its values (not everything implemented yet):

 [*********] Monster is invulnerable